 You need flip-flops

 Given Thailand’s heat and its shoes-off culture, flip-flops and comfy, casual sandals are the de facto footwear in Thai beach towns and tourist hot-spots.
 On Koh Samui, I rarely wear anything else.
 If your itinerary will be a loop of hotel – beach – pool – spa – food/drink – repeat, these will be your most convenient shoes for Thailand.
 They’ll get you places comfortably, and will keep you cool while doing so.
 For comfort and quality, I favour Sanuk and Havaianas brands.
 Both styles last forever and – crucially – they don’t get hot when left in the sun.
 Given their superior arch support, choose the yoga mat style, above, if you’ll be walking a lot.

 Tip: As mentioned, you’ll take off your shoes and leave them outside many places in Thailand.
 With flip-flops, I recommend that you choose a bright colour or bold print so you can identify yours in an instant.
 Either flip-flops or a “flip-flop-like friend” should be the first, and perhaps only, type of shoe to pack for Thailand.
 Do you need others?
 Let’s consider your itinerary…

 Walking shoes for hot weather

-If you’ll be doing lots of city walking or sight-seeing in Thailand, Skechers Go Walk shoes are your best choice for happy feet in strong heat.
+If you’ll be doing lots of city walking or sight-seeing in Thailand, slip-on walking shoes are your best choice for happy feet in strong heat.
 For an itinerary with lots of foot-mileage, I’d recommend something like this in preference to flip-flops or sandals.
-The Go Walks also fit the ‘good in hot weather’ stipulation – they have some anti-microbial sciencey magic in their fabric.
+These also fit the ‘good in hot weather’ stipulation – they have some anti-microbial sciencey magic in their fabric.
 They meet your ‘slip-on/slip-off’ shoe rules as well and – as with all shoes for Thailand – don’t require socks.

 Avoid blisters (& stinky feet)